-I live a very curated life.
+Our visit to Delaire Graff was extra special because of my new found love of South African artists.
+They are first and foremost a wine farm with a gorgeous hotel and award winning restaurants.
+BUT they can seriously deliver on the art!
 I chase natural light, bright colours and vast landscapes.
 I am obsessed with dishes on white backgrounds, wine glass held up against a view and large flower arrangements.
-My “being a grown up” goal for 2016 was to buy my first piece of art.
-I bought a giant piece by Andrew Sutherland at the Salon 91 gallery and it brings me great joy.
 With my new art interest I have come to learn a little about the South African art scene and I have begun to covet more and more!
-I would trade my mom for an Alexia Vogel painting, I am desperate to somehow get my hands on an original Kirsten Sims and Danielle Clough’s tapestries are mind blowing.
+I would trade my mom for an Alexia Vogel painting.
+I’m desperate to somehow get my hands on an original Kirsten Sims and Danielle Clough’s tapestries are mind blowing.

 I have long been a fan of Dylan Lewis’ sculptures and in my entire life I haven’t seen as many as I did the day at Delaire Graff.
-I am probably well underselling the number but Delaire Graff must have at least 15 Dylan Lewis sculptures and they are a breathtaking pairing to the giant views!
+Delaire Graff must have at least 15 Dylan Lewis sculptures and they are a breathtaking pairing to the giant views!

 The gardens are breathtaking with landscape design by Keith Kirsten.
 Make sure to have a wander around the gardens as well as admiring the art!